Sinash/cpu-load-monitor-backend/README.md

 npm install
 ```

+Along with the dependencies, pre-commit hook based on husky will also be set.

 ### 3. Set Up Environment Variables

 This project uses dotenv to manage environment variables.
 Create a .env file in the root of your project directory.
 Below is an example of the `.env` file structure.
 You can also rename the `.env.sample` to `.env` thats in the repo